El Nido Tour Package A

 Small Lagoon – Located on the cove on Miniloc Island.
 Our boat just anchored outside the small lagoon along with other boats, because the small lagoon can only be entered through a hole.
 The hole can be passed through a Kayak which you can rent right there at the small lagoon for PHP 250, or you can simply swim.
 You need not worry because it’s not that deep.
 Within the small lagoon, you will see the tranquil turquoise-green waters and the amazing limestone walls lined with orchids and other plants we even plant at home.
 According to our tour guide, some Scientists believe that these lagoons were actually caves which abound in these islands.
 It is said that the roofs of these caves must have collapsed, millions of years ago, and these lagoons have emerged in their stead.

-El Nido Island Hopping Tour A: The Shimizu Island
+El Nido Tour Package A: The Shimizu Island

 Our next stopover, The Shimizu Island